FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeperiodend.md

 Charge Period End represents the end date and time of the charge period.

 The ChargePeriodEnd column MUST be present in the billing data.
 This column MUST be of type Date/Time and MUST NOT contain null values.
-ChargePeriodEnd column MUST conform to [FOCUS Date/Time Format](#date/timeformat).
+ChargePeriodEnd column MUST conform to [Date/Time Format](#date/timeformat).

 ## Column ID